Europabanan

-Europabanan (the Europe line) is a proposed high-speed railway between Jönköping and Scania in Sweden.
-The speed is planned to be 320 km/h.
-In Jönköping it will connect to Götalandsbanan, the planned high-speed railway Stockholm-Göteborg.
+The Europabanan (the Europe line) was a prominent concept within Sweden's ambitious plans for a new generation of high-speed railways, primarily envisioned to connect the central region of Jönköping with Scania in the south.
+Originally proposed to support speeds of up to 320 km/h, this line aimed to significantly enhance passenger transport efficiency and reduce travel times across southern Sweden [1].
+Its design also stipulated a crucial connection point in Jönköping to the then-planned Götalandsbanan, which was conceived as a high-speed link between Sweden's two largest cities, Stockholm and Gothenburg [2].

 Previous proposals

 There is also a proposal, but no real plan, to build a railway between Helsingborg and Copenhagen, including the HH Tunnel under the Öresund.
 The rail track on the current Öresund bridge is congested.

 Europabanan will, if built, be used for passenger trains going between Copenhagen-Stockholm, Malmö-Stockholm, Helsingborg-Stockholm, Helsingborg-Jönköping and more connections.
 The travel time Malmö-Stockholm is expected to be around 3 hours compared to 4.5 hours today.
 The travel time Helsingborg-Jönköping would be cut by 2 hours compared to today.
 The disadvantage with the project is the big cost.

 Feasibility study

 There is a feasibility study ordered by the government supporting the idea about the Europabanan.
 The study did not include the Öresund tunnel.
 There is no further planning done.
 This is in contrast to Götalandsbanan which has a detailed plan along half its stretch and (in 2010) one being made for the rest of that railway.
 There is no decision to build any part of these railways.

 The expected cost is at least 40 billion SEK for Europabanan, not counting the connection to Denmark, an amount that caused political hesitation.